gohugoio/hugo/content/templates/rss.md

 ## Configuring RSS

-The following values will be included in the RSS output if specified in your site’s [`config` file][config].
-Example values are provided.
+Hugo's default behavior is to create an unlimited number of RSS entries.
+You can customize this behavior vi`rssLimit:` in your [`config`][config] file.
+The following values will also be included in the RSS output if specified in your site’s configuration:

 ```toml
 languageCode = "en-us"